Skip to main content

 Apiato factories are just Laravel Factories, and they function in the exact same way as Laravel factories.
 However, they come with additional rules and conventions specific to Apiato.

-To generate new factories you may use the apiato:generate:factory interactive command:
+To generate new factories, you may use the apiato:make:factory interactive command:

 Rules